Yusraomar/Yusraomar/README.md

 - 👯 I’m looking to collaborate with passionate individuals interested in web technologies.

 - 📫 Let's connect!
-You can reach me on LinkedIn or by email https://www.linkedin.com/in/yusra-omar-001796130/  yusraomar19@gmail.com
+You can reach me on LinkedIn or by email: https://www.linkedin.com/in/yusra-omar-001796130/  yusraomar19@gmail.com

 <h3 align="left">Main Skills:</h3>
 <p align="left">